 Arrhythmias in CKD

 Arrhythmias including AF, atrial flutter, ventricular arrhythmias and sudden cardiac death are frequent in patients with advanced CKD (19).
-They are associated with stroke, myocardial infarction, heart failure, progressive CKD and death.
+They are associated with stroke, vascular dementia, myocardial infarction, heart failure, progressive CKD and death.
 Population-based studies suggest that AF occurs in around one in five patients with CKD not receiving dialysis (20), and about one in three patients undergoing dialysis (21,22).
-Although the prevalence of AF is reported to be up to 10-fold higher in patients with CKD aged less than 55 years compared with age-matched non-dialysis patients, it is in those over the age of 60 years that the risk of AF is the highest (21).
-As renal function declines, the risk of AF increases; among 235,818 subjects followed for 6 years, AF risk was increased by 57% for those with an eGFR <30 compared with a risk of 32% for those with an eGFR of 30-59 mL/min per 1.73m2 (23).
+Although the prevalence of AF is reported to be up to 10-fold higher in patients with CKD aged less than 55 years compared with age-matched non-dialysis patients, it is in those over the age of 60 years that the prevalence of AF is the highest (21).
+As renal function declines, the prevalence of AF increases; among 235,818 subjects followed for 6 years, AF prevalence increased by 57% for those with an eGFR <30 compared with 32% for those with an eGFR of 30-59 mL/min per 1.73m2 (23).

 A number of mechanisms have been proposed to account for why AF is more common in CKD patients.
-CKD is associated with a number of arrhythmogenic substrates which can result in the development of AF (Table 2).
+CKD is associated with a number of arrhythmogenic substrates which can result in the development of AF (Table 1).
 Activation of the renin-angiotensin-aldosterone-system (RAAS), occurring in CKD and associated with progressive renal disease, increases circulating levels of angiotensin II which contribute to atrial myocyte apoptosis and interstitial fibrosis (24).
 Studies in patients without CKD have found a correlation between markers of inflammation and AF burden (25), and an inverse relationship between levels of inflammation and maintenance of sinus rhythm following cardioversion (26).
-Similarly, inflammatory markers are elevated in patients with CKD, and the risk of AF in patients with CKD is much higher in the presence of a chronically elevated level of CRP (27).
+Similarly, inflammatory markers are elevated in CKD patients, and the prevalence of AF in patients with CKD is higher in the presence of a chronically elevated level of CRP (27).
 Left atrial enlargement and diastolic dysfunction are more common in patients with than without CKD, (28) and this is associated with AF (20).
 Myocardial fibrosis is common in CKD, and this may provide a structural substrate which enhances atrial re-entrant excitation (29).

 AF in CKD is associated with stroke, heart failure, progressive CKD, death, as well as the potential adverse consequences of stroke risk prophylaxis using OAT.
-(30)In a study of 190 patients receiving dialysis, AF was associated with an 81% mortality at 4 years (24).
-AF is not just an independent predictor of death, but also a marker of underlying CVD and its associated impact (19).
-In a study of 206,229 patients with CKD, the development of AF was associated with a 67% increased risk of progression to end-stage renal disease (ESRD) at 5 years follow-up (31).
+In a study of over 116,000 patients with CKD (eGFR<60 ml/min per 1.73 m2), new-onset AF was associated with a higher incidence of both stroke and death (30).
+AF is not only an independent predictor of death, but also a marker of underlying CVD and its associated impact (19).
+In a study of 206,229 patients with CKD, developing of AF was associated with a 67% enhanced risk of progression to end-stage renal disease (ESRD) at 5 years follow-up (31).

 Clotting and Bleeding in CKD

-Renal dysfunction causes alterations in hemostatic systems that may result in both a prothrombotic state and a bleeding diathesis (Figures 1 and 2).
-Changes in coagulation are influenced by the various pathophysiological mechanisms that cause CKD and also differ in acute kidney injury (AKI) versus CKD, and in patients undergoing dialysis.(32)(33)
+Renal dysfunction causes alterations in hemostatic systems that may result in both a prothrombotic state and a bleeding diathesis (Figures 2 and 3).
+Changes in coagulation are influenced by the various pathophysiological mechanisms that cause CKD and also differ in acute kidney injury (AKI) versus CKD, and in patients undergoing dialysis.
+The pathophysiological mechanisms related to the effect of uremic toxins on various aspects of blood coagulation are poorly understood and many of the studies which tried to address this experimentally were performed when dialysis was in its infancy, and thus would benefit from repetition with modern dialysis patients and practices (32).
+The interactions between anticoagulation used for hemodialysis (typically heparin), and simultaneous use of one or more anti-platelet agents, and OAT, are poorly characterised in the dialysis population with the risk of increased bleeding (33).

 AF and Stroke in CKD Patients